loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 are of course more things that can be added to said language.

 === Compiler interface for creating stacks
-In the current implementation of #ln, all stacks created are heap-allocated using libc's malloc.
+In the current implementation of #ln, all stacks are heap-allocated.
 This can lead to unnecessary overhead, and can be a blockage for using the language on more restricted platforms such as embedded devices.
-To alleviate this, giving the developer the option to allocate dynamic stacks on the system stack would work (maybe as a compiler flag), and would remove the reliance on the libraries such as glibc.
+To alleviate this, giving the developer the option to allocate stacks on the system stack would work (maybe as a compiler flag or as a linked library).

-To implement this the language would need to include a runtime which can keep track of which memory regions on the system stack are currently in use, as to make sure that stacks are not overlapping.
+To implement this the language would need to include a runtime which can keep track of which memory regions on the system stack are currently in use, to make sure that stacks are not overlapping.
 It is also important to allocate these dynamic stacks _above_ the programs singular stack frame (remember: the stack grows downwards).
 This is important because accessing memory below the stack pointer is considered